Relay For Life: Closing Ceremony

 The Closing Ceremony, held toward the end of Relay events, is when participants pledge to take action and spread awareness of cancer research, treatments, and prevention.
 Participants are encouraged to hold events in the community to increase awareness of smoking cessation, routine screenings, general cancer awareness and volunteer opportunities.
 A representative from the American Cancer Society Cancer Action Network (ACS CAN) may come to a Relay event and speak about cancer prevention bills and legislation that are trying to be passed as well as encourage ACS CAN participation.

+"Fight Back" Ceremony

+At this time, participants make a pledge to make a personal effort to fight against cancer.

+Gold Together for Childhood Cancer

+Gold Together for Childhood Cancer is a national Relay For Life initiative that empowers individuals and communities to raise awareness and funds specifically for childhood cancer research, advocacy, and support services.
+Founded by pediatric brain cancer survivor Cole Eicher and his mother, the initiative began as a way to give children and families affected by cancer a stronger voice within the American Cancer Society’s fundraising programs.

+Gold Together teams are identified by gold-themed branding, honoring the gold ribbon symbol for childhood cancer awareness.
+Participants can designate their fundraising efforts to benefit ACS’s restricted fund for childhood cancer, which supports research grants, patient navigation services, and advocacy focused on pediatric cancer issues.

+The initiative has grown in visibility through community engagement and media coverage.
+In 2024, Relay For Life of Greene County, New York, featured a Gold Together team led by local high school student and cancer survivor Tatum Lampman.
+Her team helped promote childhood cancer awareness among youth and raised significant funds for pediatric cancer programs.

 Funds

+Funds raised through Relay For Life events benefit the American Cancer Society.

-The American Cancer Society states that money raised through Relay For Life events goes to the following efforts:
+The American Cancer Society states that money raised through Relay For Life events is given to the following efforts: